When designing a chatbot test strategy from scratch, there are often test case requirements like:

 -

-We want to run the tests in multiple enviroments - dev, test and production - and there are different user tokens to be used in each environment
+We want to run the tests in multiple environments - dev, test and production - and there are different user tokens to be used in each environment

 If you can see yourself in one of the above points, then read on.
 This article will present a best practice technique to prepare Botium for those requirements.